Website Manager

 • Pitcher rest requirements as determined by number of pitches.

-• The manager must remove a pitcher when the pitcher reaches the pitch count for his/her age group
+• The manager must remove a pitcher when the pitcher reaches the pitch count for his/her age group.

 Pitch Count Limit Per Game: